bobleesj/bobleesj.github.io/doc/source/workflows.rst

 Development workflows
 =====================

-Here I document the workflows I use to develop and maintain software projects.
+Here I document the workflows and commands I use in practice to develop and maintain software projects.

 Tools I use daily
 -----------------